 If you have any questions regarding xlCompare, please contact us and we will give you a prompt response.

-Pick the version suitable for your Windows.
+Pick the version that's suitable for your Windows version.
 A free trial is available to help you with the decision-making.

 Current Version: 10.0.0

 Build Date: 7/28/2021

-During 10+ years our team has been working to provide you a robust and quality software.
+During 10+ years, our team has been working to provide for you a robust and quality software.
 It boosts your productivity and saves you time and money.
-Just look into our list of changes on the page below to imagine amount of work done on the product.
+Just look into our list of changes on the page below to imagine the amount of work done on the product.

 64-bit and 32-bit versions are supported